lrowleyabel/ArticleLibrary/README.md

 ### Searching for articles ###

 To search for an article you have in your library, on the main *Search* tab, simply use the search bar.
 This lets you search by article tag, author or title.
-To open the article as a PDF, first select the item by clicking on it, the click *Read selected item*.
+To open the article as a PDF, first select the item by clicking on it, then click *Read selected item*.
 Alternatively, if you do not have the PDF for an article, to open it online click *Open selected item online*.

 In this tab, you can also edit the tags associated with an article by simply double-clicking in the tags column and editing.
 Tags must be separated by a semi-colon.
 You can also mark an article as read/unread or delete it.